decentralized-identity/didcomm-messaging/transports.md

 - Messages are transported via HTTP POST.
 - The MIME Type for the POST request is `application/didcomm-enc-env`.
 (TODO: Declare Mime Types elsewhere, link from here.)
-- The HTTP POST should return a 202 Accepted status code.
-A successful message receipt MUST return a code in the 2xx HTTP Status Code range.
+- A successful message receipt MUST return a code in the 2xx HTTP Status Code range.
+It is recommended that a HTTP POST should return a 202 Accepted status code.
 - POST requests are transmit only.
 Messages are only sent from the code that submitted the POST request.
 - HTTP Redirects SHOULD be followed.
 Only Temporary Redirects (307) are acceptable.
 Permanent endpoint relocation should be managed with a DID Document update.
 - Using HTTPS with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.